Chillosh/rachotil/README.md

 - SSH terminal access
 - live server stats with custom blocks
 - settings and `.env` management in app
-- management actions for systemd, journalctl, processes, and APT
+- management actions for systemd, journalctl, processes, and APT and other services tracking
 - docker managment
 - file managing
 - firewall settings